Sometimes it’s hard to say good-bye.

 More to come…

-*One of the great things about traveling cross country is the wacky art you find along the way, such as the dinosaur sculpture garden just outside of Glasgow, Montana.
+*Perhaps some should say good-bye before extinction arrives (Dinosaurs on the Montana landscape* – photo by Claire Brown).
+One of the great things about traveling cross country is the wacky art you find along the way, such as the dinosaur sculpture garden just outside of Glasgow, Montana.

 **I am very much aware that there are many individuals who do not see how their privilege has set them up for success.
 They were born on third base and yet wake up and think they hit a triple.